wiseman-timelord/NConvert-Interface/README.md

 - NConvert-Batch is the Windows version of [NConvert-Bash](https://github.com/wiseman-timelord/NConvert-Bash).

 ### Development:
-- Merge, "NConvert-Batch" and "NConvert-Bash", into "NConvert-GUI", with Dual-mode scripts.
-Includine introduction of ".\scripts\configure.py" for, globals and load/save config.
-Requiring the deletion of project "NConvert-Bash".
-This will not be able to be done until I have a Ubuntu setup again.
-- Rename "program.py" to "launcher.py", then add `.\scripts\utilities.py`, and move all non core functions (list) out of launcher.py into utilities.
+- If the program gets too big for one script (which is currently not the case), then create new `.\scripts\utilities.py`, and move all non core functions (list) out of launcher.py into utilities.
 - Need additional option in batch menu, to launch without debug (command prompt) being open in background.

 ## DISCLAIMER: